-TikTok faces another test: Its first US presidential election
+TikTok faces another test: its first US presidential election

 Allegations of child sexual abuse are a key element of the QAnon conspiracy theory, which proposes Trump is secretly fighting a cabal of child-sex predators including prominent Democrats and "deep state" allies.

-A TikTok spokeswoman said its content and moderation policies are led by a team in California and are not influenced by any foreign government.

-In June, the company apologised after it was accused of censoring #BlackLivesMatter content, blaming a technical glitch it said made posts appear to have zero views.
+In June, the company apologized after it was accused of censoring #BlackLivesMatter content, blaming a technical glitch it said made posts appear to have zero views.

 The Democratic National Committee Chief Technology Officer Nellwyn Thomas told Reuters the DNC has not engaged with TikTok in much depth, and focuses its counter-disinformation work more on Facebook and Twitter.
 A TikTok spokeswoman said the company has provided the Republican and Democratic National Committees with direct ways to escalate problems.